Menachem Begin

 October 27, 1978

-Egyptian President Anwar Sadat and Israeli Prime Minister Menachem Begin are jointly awarded the 1978 Nobel Peace Prize for their efforts in bringing about peace between Israel and Egypt.
-The award would be presented in a ceremony on December 10, 1978.
+Egyptian President Anwar Sadat and Israeli Prime Minister Menachem Begin are jointly awarded the 1978 Nobel Peace Prize for their efforts toward bringing about peace between Israel and Egypt through the Camp David Accords.
+The award is presented in a ceremony Dec.
+10, 1978.

-The announcement of the award came a little over a month after the conclusion of the Camp David talks, which had laid a foundation for the March 1979 Peace Treaty between the two countries.
-Some observers believe that the awarding of the prize to Begin and Sadat, before a peace treaty was formally signed, was insurance to make sure that the two leaders did in fact go forward with the talks and conclude them with a treaty.
+The announcement of the award comes a little over a month after the conclusion of the Camp David talks, which lays the foundation for the March 1979 peace treaty between the countries.
+Some observers believe that the awarding of the prize to Begin and Sadat, before a peace treaty is formally signed, is insurance to make sure that the two leaders do in fact go forward with the talks and conclude them with a treaty.

 Read more at the Nobel Prize website.